zowe/docs-site/docs/extend/extend-apiml/onboard-wizard.md

 **Follow these steps:**

-1. In the dashboard of the API Catalog, click the 'Onboard New API' dropdown located in the navbar.
+1. In the dashboard of the API Catalog, click the **Onboard New API** dropdown located in the navbar.
    ![Onboarding](../../images/api-mediation/wizard-onboard-button.png)
 2. Choose the type of onboarding according to your preference (static or via enablers).
    ![Enablers](../../images/api-mediation/wizard-enablers.png)
 3. Fill in the input fields according to your service specifications.
-4. Go over all categories in the dialog dropdown by clicking 'Next'
+4. Address each of the categories in the dialog dropdown.
    ![Categories](../../images/api-mediation/wizard-categories.png)
 5. Click **Save** to apply your changes.